About me

-I'm Ezra, a personal trainer, life coach, and certified sexual therapy practitioner with 17 years of experience with clients.
-My areas of focus include LGBTQIA wellness, relationship coaching, communication, and body image.
-Always intersectional, trauma informed, neurodivergent-friendly, and evidence-based.
+I'm Ezra, a kinesiologist, personal trainer & yoga instructor, life coach, and certified sexual therapy practitioner with 17 years of hands-on expertise.
+My areas of focus include LGBTQIA wellness, relationships, communication, trauma recovery, pleasure discovery, and body image improvement.
+Always intersectional, trauma informed, neurodivergent-friendly, evidence-based, and grounded in lived experience.

-I began working in gyms in 2008, became a certified instructor, and started doing "standard" personal training.
+I began working in gyms all the way back in 2008, became a certified instructor, and started doing "standard" personal training.
 Over the next few years, I realized that my clients were struggling with inaccesible schedules, exclusionary attitudes, unaffordable fees, and one-dimensional ideas of wellness.
 People of diverse body types, abilities, and identities didn't feel at home in the gym, and I felt limited in my capacity to help during the hour or two we saw each other.
-The results weren't happening because clients didn't feel fully safe, seen, or supported.
+If clients didn't feel fully safe, seen, or supported, the results weren't going to happen.

-In 2013 I completed my degree in Kinesology and, with a few other certifications under my belt, left the gym world to start offering in-home training.
-It was wonderful to literally meet people where they were, and I started seeing client populations who never would have stepped foot in the gym.
-Then in 2020 the covid pandemic began and I switched fully to virtual training.
-Finally, I was able to help people fully integrate their mental health, physical health, and life goals - all on their own terms.
+In 2013 I completed my degree in Kinesology and, with a few other certifications under my belt, gradually shifted my focus away from the gym world and toward more integrative health and wellness care.
+After the Covid-19 pandemic, I switched fully to virtual coaching.
+No longer limited by location, I was able to help people fully integrate their mental health, physical health, and life goals - all on their own terms.

-Effective intervention starts by first looking at the inner world, reflecting on where our beliefs and behaviors originated.
+I believe that effective intervention has multiple integrative dimensions.
+For many people, it starts by first looking at the inner world, reflecting on where our beliefs and behaviors originated.
 I help guide my clients through a process of analysis and introspection.
-Secondly, we look at these beliefs and behaviors and notice if a reframing or adjustment would be helpful.
+Secondly, we can look at these beliefs and behaviors and notice if a reframing or adjustment would be helpful.
 We start putting this into practice with techniques from cognitive behavioral therapy.
 And third, we learn skills for staying present in our bodies.
-This includes somatic therapy and practicing staying grounded even when stressors arise.
+This includes somatic therapy techniques and practicing staying grounded even when stressors arise.
+I integrate my expertise - as a kinesiologist and exercise physiologist - to emphasize the importance of the body.
+Many mental health practitioners take a strictly cognitive approach, but I believe that this limits the effectiveness and sustainability of their work.

 Taken together, this is the coaching framework that has helped my clients (and myself!).
 Today, I work with clients worldwide, from all walks of life.
 Many of my clients are fellow LGBTQIA folk who appreciate having a safe space where they don't need to explain or justify themselves.
 But my services are available for all people who are commited to doing the work.